 Pubication Ethic

-JMAA is peer-reviewed journal, therefore it is expected that all parties involved in the publication of this journal, including editors, reviewers, authors and publishers, agree to the following standards for publication ethics.
-The Jurnal Manajemen Agribisnis dan Agroindustri follows the guidelines of the Committee on Publication Ethics (COPE) in dealing with all aspects of publication ethics and deals specifically with research cases and publication errors.
-The following reviews describe Publication Ethics standards for editors, reviewers, and authors.
-In addition, Politeknik Negeri Jember as the publisher of Jurnal Manajemen Agribisnis dan Agroindustri only supports timely publishing and has no right to interfere with the integrity of the published content.
+Jurnal Manajemen Agribisnis dan Agroindustri (JMAA) is a peer-reviewed journal, and therefore, it is expected that all parties involved in its publication including editors, reviewers, authors, and the publisher adhere to the following standards of publication ethics.
+Jurnal Manajemen Agribisnis dan Agroindustri follows the guidelines established by the Committee on Publication Ethics (COPE) in handling all aspects related to publication ethics, including addressing research misconduct and publication errors.
+The following sections outline the ethical standards and responsibilities for editors, reviewers, and authors to ensure the integrity and credibility of the journal's publication process.

 -